Webanalyze / Data collection

 Methodology / Research design

-The Federal Centre for Health Education (BZgA) has been collecting data on contraceptive behaviour in Germany since 2003.
+The Federal Institute of Public Health (BIÖG, formerly BZgA) has been collecting data on contraceptive behaviour in Germany since 2003.
 For the first time, the 2024 survey will also include adolescents under the age of 18.
 The sample will therefore consist of sexually active individuals aged 16 to 49.
-For the purposes of this study, 'sexually active' refers to (young) women and (young) men who, according to their own account, 'had been intimate with someone' in the past twelve months - this is the wording used in the questionnaire.
+For the purposes of this study, “sexually active” refers to (young) women and (young) men who, according to their own account, “had been intimate with someone” in the past twelve months – this is the wording used in the questionnaire.

 Another new feature of the 2024 iteration is the expansion of the survey methodology: as before, 1,000 telephone interviews will be conducted with female and male respondents aged 16 to 49.
 In addition, for the first time, a further 1,000 people will be interviewed using an online questionnaire.